Blotch3D/Blotch3D/readme.md

 -   All other MonoGame features remain available.

--   Blotch3D is a .NET Standard Library
+-   Blotch3D is a .NET Standard Library.
+So, it works with .NET Framework, .NET Core, etc.

+-   See <https://github.com/sqrMin1/MonoGame.Forms> to integrate the 3D
+    window with a .NET Forms GUI

 -   You can develop Blotch3D apps on Windows, MacOS, and Linux.
 Blotch3D apps can be built for any Microsoft Windows platforms, iOS, Android,